ff0000-ad-tech/tmpl-standard-base/README.md

 This template is configured for DCM (Doubleclick Campaign Manager).

-Changing the configuration for DC Studio, Flashtalking, and Sizmek is not difficult.
+Changing the configuration for DC Studio, Flashtalking, and Sizmek (or many others) is not difficult.
 Most of your creative execution will be unchanged.
-Contact us for specifics.
+Contact [gmcdev](https://github.com/gmcdev) for specifics.

 ## Binary Compiling